Ageing related states of complex network formation in areca nuts

 To approach a single number of quantification and quantitative comparison of the distribution of edges, we introduced the concept of DOS.
 The DOS of a nut describes the density of detected edges' states that are occupied within an image in terms of pixels.
 The total number of density of states in each nut is calculated following the equation \ref{eq:3} in the Method section.
-Figure \ref{figure:2}\textbf{d} and Figure \ref{figure:2}\textbf{h} shows the dependency between the DOS and distance of four unripened nuts.
+Figure \ref{figure:2}\textbf{d} shows the dependency between the DOS and distance of four unripened nuts.
 We observe some strong peaks (`with bunching') and valleys, which are distinguishable from the mean values.
 The morphological edges seem to follow a random trend in contrast to a periodic structures (for example, supplementary Figure 3).
-We further quantified the mean average precision (mAP) of DOS that is the average of DOS with respect to the total number of pixels as shown with teal coloured numbers in Figure \ref{figure:2}\textbf{d} and Figure \ref{figure:2}\textbf{h}.
-The mAP ranges from $3.7$ to $5.5$ counts for unripened nuts and from $2.6$ to $5.0$ counts for ripened nuts.
+We further quantified the mean average precision (mAP) of DOS that is the average of DOS with respect to the total number of pixels as shown with teal coloured numbers in Figure \ref{figure:2}\textbf{d}.
+The mAP ranges from $3.8$ to $5.5$ counts for unripened nuts calculated using the Equation \ref{eq:9}.
+We have used the same technique for ripened nuts in Figure \ref{figure:2}\textbf{e} followed by the 2D-FFT in Figure \ref{figure:2}\textbf{f}, Canny edge detection in Figure \ref{figure:2}\textbf{g}, and the dependency between the DOS and distance of four ripened nuts in Figure \ref{figure:2}\textbf{h}.
+The mAP ranges from $2.6$ to $5.3$ counts for ripened nuts which is collectively same as unripened nuts.
 The average of these single numbers for less aged nuts and highly aged nuts are 4.9 and 3.8, respectively.
-The variation of the mAP is not much in both type of the nut.
+The variation of the mAP is not high in both type of the nut.
 In future, one can consider this as an order parameter of complexity in the DOS.